CodingThrust/AMAT5315-2025Spring-Homeworks/hw6/README.md

    4. Set $q_1^{({\rm new})} = ( q_1 \mid \ldots \mid q_s)u_1$.

    Please implement a Lanczos tridiagonalization process with restarting as a Julia function.
 You submission should include that function as well as a test.

+4. (Challenge) Resolve the following issue in KrylovKit.jl: https://github.com/Jutho/KrylovKit.jl/issues/87 .
+If you can resolve the issue, please submit a pull request to the repository.
+If your PR is merged, your final grade will be $A+$.